 COME PREPARED WITH YOUR TOOL BAG

-As this handy visual guide explains, you’ll want to bring a few tools with you if you’re going to a you-pick junkyard, since you’ll be on your own searching the junkyard for the relevant parts and removing them from the car.
+As this handy visual guide explains, you’ll want to bring a few tools with you if you’re going to a you-pick salvage yard, since you’ll be on your own searching the salvage yard for the relevant parts and removing them from the car.
 They might be quite rusted into place, so be prepared to use some elbow grease!